 “Number one on this list of top nude beaches in the world is the Leucate Plage nude beach in France.
 This beach makes it to the top for a number of reasons.
 The beach has the best fine golden sand in France stretching over one kilometer.
 Also, numerous online reviews define the Leucate Plage as the ultimate classic Mediterranean nude beach in the world.
 The beach is also located near many world-class resorts in France.
 The nude beach is also private and spacious making it ideal for first timers.
 You couldn’t ask for a better nude beach in the world.”

 Despite being more of a naturalist than a naturist myself (or is it the other way round?)
 I would say that It is indeed a very pleasant beach – but I’m not too sure about the nearby world class resorts, or the privacy!

-If skinny dipping is your thing, the naturist beach is located on the left bank of the port, between the dam and the oyster farms, along with an entire naturist village.
+However, if skinny dipping is your thing, this naturist beach is located on the left bank of the port, between the dam and the oyster farms, along with an entire naturist village.
 The beach is reserved exclusively for naturists, but it all seems pretty relaxed, and nobody seems to mind if the ‘bijoux de famille’ are tucked away or swinging free!

 The village is charming, with ruined castle and plenty of cafés and restaurants.